Roads - maintenance

 Planned maintenance - this work usually involves resurfacing the road or pavement.

 Road maintenance is paid for out of the Council's main funds, with some additional funding for repairs coming from outside sources such as the Department for Transport.
-We have more information about these sources on the Funding of Maintenance page.
+We have more information about these sources on the Roads - funding of maintenance page.